 System: Sega Arcade / Mega Drive

-Super Monaco GP on Sega arcades and the Mega Drive was my first experience of a racing game and it was amazing.
+Super Monaco GP on Sega arcades and the Mega Drive was my first experience of a racing game and it was amazing!
 Featuring just the single track which wasn't the official Monaco GP but a course that resembled it.
 The console version had a well-received championship mode which allowed the player to fight to win the F1 World Title over several seasons.
-This was a break from tradition from linear games and many players reviewed it well for giving one of the most immsersive experiences to date.
-Super Monaco GP also started a trend by being the first racing game to feature a rear view mirror.
+This was a break from tradition from linear games and many players reviewed it well for giving one of the most immersive experiences to date.
+Super Monaco GP also started a trend by being the first racing game to feature a rearview mirror.

 4. Micro Machines Turbo Tournament '96